qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 You can use the |capturePoint| :sup:`Add Feature`,
 |captureLine| :sup:`Add Feature` or |capturePolygon|
-:sup:`Add Feature` icons on the toolbar to put the QGIS cursor into digitizing mode.
+:sup:`Add Feature` icons on the toolbar to add new feature (point, line and polygon into the current layer.
+The next button allow users to add curved polygon.
+Curve can be setup either by the next vertex iwith
+|circularStringCurvePoint| :sup:`Add circular string` or with a radius
+|circularStringRadius| :sup:`Add circular string by radius`.

 For each feature, you first digitize the geometry, then enter its attributes.
 To digitize the geometry, left-click on the map area to create the first point of your new feature.

-For lines and polygons, keep on left-clicking for each additional point you wish to capture.
+For lines, polygons and circular string, keep on left-clicking for each additional point you wish to capture.
 When you have finished adding points, right-click anywhere on the map area to confirm you have finished entering the geometry of that feature.

 The attribute window will appear, allowing you to enter the information for the new feature.
 Figure_edit_2_ shows setting attributes for a fictitious new